rphln/Swordsong/mechanics.md

   - The duration of “Consumable” effects is reduced when a activation condition is met.

-  - Applying an effect multiple times extends its duration.
+  - Applying an effect multiple times extends its duration or increases its stacks.

   - The primary source of effects are skills.